gravitl/netmaker-docs/pro/pro-setup.rst

    :alt: screeen after signup on SAAS
    :align: center

-You will then need to click on settings and click the delete tenant button.
+You will then need to navigate to click on the ``switch tenant`` button.

 .. image:: images/pro-switchtenant.png
    :width: 80%